 - A paragraph to express your interest for this opportunity and how your research approach fits with the mission of TCP (< 1000 characters)

-summary draft (to be finalized into a 3000-character abstract submitted to EB)*
+summary draft (to be later finalized into an abstract submitted to the ASPET Annual Meeting)*

 - A brief biographical summary of the candidate and the importance of his/her work for use in award winner announcements (in no more than 150 words.)

-* Offer of this award is contingent on submission of your final research summary as an EB abstract to an ASPET topic category in accordance with EB policies and deadlines.
+* Offer of this award is contingent on submission of your final research summary as an abstract to the ASPET Annual Meeting in accordance with abstract policies and deadlines.